zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### groupFooterTemplate `String`

-The template which is used to render the group footer when the grid is grouped by the column field.
+The template which renders the group footer when the grid is grouped by the column field.
 By default the group footer is not displayed.The fields which can be used in the template are:

 #### Example
     <kendo:grid-column groupFooterTemplate="groupFooterTemplate">